zowe/docs-site/versioned_docs/version-v1.19.x/extend/extend-apiml/ create-apiml-extension.md

 # Create extension for API ML

 Zowe allows extenders to define their own extension for API ML.
-Follow the steps below to create your extension and include it to the
+Follow the steps in this article to create your extension and include it to the
 API Gateway classpath:

-1. Create a JAR file from your extension
+1. Create a JAR file from your extension.
 2. Create a `manifest.yml` with the following structure:

    **Example:**